ClearMeasureLabs/onion-architecture-dotnet-7-container-apps-gha-demo/README.md

 # Octopus Deploy Runbook Setup:

 In the ChurchBulletin.Scripts package that is created there is a script called ScaleContainerApp.ps1.
 When provided with an appReplicas value the script will set the min and max number of replicas of the container app to that value.
-This is used with Octopus Runbooks ([Runbooks](https://octopus.com/docs/runbooks#:~:text=To%20create%20or%20manage%20your,%E2%9E%9C%20Runbooks%20%E2%9E%9C%20Add%20Runbook.)) to scale up the instances of the container app for day and nighttime loads.
+This is used with Octopus Runbooks ([Runbooks Documentation](https://octopus.com/docs/runbooks#:~:text=To%20create%20or%20manage%20your,%E2%9E%9C%20Runbooks%20%E2%9E%9C%20Add%20Runbook.)) to scale up the instances of the container app for day and nighttime loads.

 ## Create ContainerAppReplicas variable